OnePieceExsists/password_manager/README.md

 -PasswordEntry: Represents a single password record, including website, username, password, and description.
 This class helps organize and format stored data.

 -PasswordManager: Handles the saving, loading, and storage of password entries.
-It manages a collection of PasswordEntry objects and interacts with file storage (or memory, depending on your implementation).
+It manages a collection of PasswordEntry objects and interacts with file storage (or memory, depending on implementation).

 This architecture ensures a clean separation of responsibilities and improves maintainability, testing, and extensibility.